chainstacklabs/arweave-ds-app-react/Article.md

 - Solidity to write the smart contract.
 - Javascript to write smart contract tests and deployment script.
-- React / Next.js for the frontend.
+- React / Next.js for the web app.

 You can find the whole code for this app in [the following GitHub repository](https://github.com/chainstack/arweave-ds-app).

+Let's start coding 👨🏻‍💻

 ### Smart contract

-We need a smart contract to store the song's metadata: title, price, author and the URL to the song in Arweave.
+We need a smart contract to store the song's metadata: title, price, author and the each song's URL in Arweave.

 As we don't want all users to be able to see the URL of every song, we'll separate these into two different mappings, one with the public information (title, price and author) and another one `private` with the URL.